Government Affairs Update for January 31, 2020

 Governor Cuomo also listed out dozens of other proposals to address climate change, invest in the state’s infrastructure and environmental preservation, crackdown on hate crimes, and address social justice issues.
 The governor did not provide specific actions to address the $6 billion budget shortfall facing the state this year, however.
-You can read the full 2020 State of the State Book here.
+Click here to read the full 2020 State of the State Book.

 Senator Ken LaValle will not seek reelection

 Republican State Senator Ken LaValle, representing eastern Long Island, announced he will not seek reelection this year, making him the tenth Republican State Senator in the 23-member conference to announce their retirement or resignation so far this year.
 Sen. LaValle is the longest-serving senator in New York, first elected in 1976 and was the author of legislation creating the Peconic Bay Region Community Preservation Fund.